decentralized-identity/didcomm.org/site/content/protocols/survey/0.1/readme.md

 - `@type` -- required, must be as above
 - `@id` -- required, must be as defined in [RFC 0005 DIDComm]
 - `~thread` -- required, must be as defined in [RFC 0008 Message ID and Threading], same as the request
-- `request` -- required, an item containing a JSONForms JSON structures. must be a single JSONForms request
+- `request` -- required, an item containing a JSONForm as JSON objects. must be a single JSONForms request
     - `response_type` -- required, the type of response, must be `data` if the survey was completed and returns the answer data.
 If the responder declines the survey the `response_type` must be `decline`
-    - `data` -- required, if `response_type` is `data` and will contain the answers provided by the responder, optional with other `response_type`'s
+    - `data` -- required, if `response_type` is `data` and will contain the answers provided by the responder, optional with other `response_type`'s.
+And will follow the same object structure as the `init_data` in the Request

 ### Problem Report Message